Chapter 8.24

 “Conversion” means the transaction or process by which an alarm user may contest fees or the suspension of police response and request reinstatement of police response.

-“False alarm” means an alarm dispatch request to the department when the responding officer finds no evidence of a criminal offense or attempted criminal offense after having completed a timely investigation of the alarm site.
-An alarm dispatch request which is canceled by the alarm business or the alarm user prior to the time the responding officer reaches the alarm site shall not be considered a false alarm.
+“False alarm” means an alarm dispatch request to the police or fire department when the responding officer finds no evidence of a criminal offense or attempted criminal offense after having completed a timely investigation of the alarm site.
+An alarm dispatch request which is canceled by the alarm business or the alarm user prior to the time the responding department reaches the alarm site shall not be considered a false alarm.

 “Person” includes any individual, partnership, corporation, or association.